Possession of a Controlled Substance

-Every Person Deserves a Strong Defense
+Get a Strong Drug Possession Defense

 The Schwartz Law Group believes that every individual deserves an aggressive, intelligent defense.
 Clients of our office work directly with veteran criminal defense lawyer Steven L. Schwartz, an AV-rated* attorney who has been a Michigan criminal defense lawyer for over 20 years.

 We work with clients accused of possession of any type of illegal drug or controlled substance:

 - Possession of heroin